Same-sex marriage in France: Public opinion

-Opinion polls show that the French public supports the legalization of same-sex marriage, with that support gradually increasing over time:

-A 1996 Ifop poll found that 48% of respondents supported same-sex marriage, with 33% opposed.

-A 2003 Gallup poll found that 58% of respondents supported same-sex marriage.

-A May 2004 Ipsos poll found that 57% of respondents supported same-sex marriage, with 38% opposed.
+A 1996 Ifop poll found that 48% of French people supported same-sex marriage, with 33% opposed.
+A 2003 Gallup poll showed that support had increased to 58%, while a May 2004 Ipsos poll put support at 57%, with 38% opposed.
 Younger people were particularly in favour, with 75% of those under 35 in support.
 Nevertheless, only 40% were in favour of same-sex adoption rights, though 56% of those younger than 35 were in support.
 A 2004 Ifop poll showed that 64% of respondents were in support of same-sex marriage, with 49% supporting adoption rights.

-A 2006 Eurobarometer survey found that 48% of respondents supported same-sex marriage being allowed "throughout Europe".
+The 2006 Eurobarometer survey found that 48% of French people supported same-sex marriage being allowed throughout Europe.
 This was 4% above the EU average.
 Support for adoption rights was at 35%, 3% above the EU average.

-A 2006 Ipsos poll found that 61% of respondents favoured the recognition of civil marriage for same-sex couples.

-A June 2006 Taylor Nelson Sofres poll found that 45% of respondents supported same-sex marriage, with 51% opposed.
+A 2006 Ipsos poll found that 61% of the population favoured the recognition of civil marriage for same-sex couples, whereas a June 2006 Taylor Nelson Sofres poll found that 45% of respondents supported same-sex marriage, with 51% opposed.
 36% supported adoption rights for same-sex couples.
 A June 2008 Ifop poll put support for same-sex marriage in France at 62%, with 38% in opposition.
 51% supported adoption rights.
 Support for same-sex marriage was very high among younger people, with 77% of those aged between 25 and 34 in favour.